Take the colorful world of emojis, for example. The Drug Enforcement Administration

 According to the chart, emojis such as a crystal ball and a diamond are often meant as references to meth.
 A heart and lightning bolt may symbolize MDMA and molly.
 Percocet and oxycodone are at times represented by a banana.

-“Fake prescription pills, commonly laced with deadly fentanyl and methamphetamine, are often sold on social media and e-commerce platforms – making them available to anyone with a smartphone,” the DEA said.
+“Fake prescription pills, commonly laced with deadly fentanyl and methamphetamine, are often sold on social media and e-commerce platforms – making them available to anyone with a smartphone,”

 The DEA’s Experience with Emojis

 The agency said that the “emojis [detailed on the chart] reflect common examples found in DEA investigations,” but added that the “list is not all-inclusive, and the images above are a representative sample.

 “Emojis, on their own, should not be indicative of illegal activity, but coupled with a change in behavior; change in appearance; or significant loss/increase in income should be a reason to start an important conversation,” the DEA advised.

 In the chart, the DEA listed a host of what it described as “dealer signals” that may be used by those selling drugs on social media platforms: emojis such as a crown or a smiley face with dollar signs may be used as advertisements by dealers, while high potency products may be denoted by a rocket ship or bomb.